ocrmypdf/OCRmyPDF/docs/batch.rst

 	parallel --tag -j 2 ocrmypdf '{}' 'output/{}' ::: *.pdf

-OCRmyPDF automaticaly repairs PDFs before parsing and gathering information from them.
+OCRmyPDF automatically repairs PDFs before parsing and gathering information from them.
 If you are already repairing PDFs with ``qpdf`` prior to attempting OCR, or you can use ``--skip-repair`` to skip this step.
 It may improve performance for large files, since repairing PDFs is single-threaded.

 Directory trees
 ---------------